Monday, May 30, 2022

 Create retail spaces in which selecting merchandise can be gracefully blended into socializing with companions.
 The shopping can then itself provide greater utility.

-Other research explored this theme when distinguishing between a convenience store and corner store.
+Other research explored this theme when distinguishing between a convenience store and a corner store.
 The notion of a convenience store is that shoppers will be able to pop in, make a purchase, and pop out.
 The notion of a corner store, such as a small-footprint independent grocer in a residential neighborhood, is different.

 People were presented with simulations of corner store interiors in a format resembling a video game.
 The simulations varied on ambient cues, such as the comfort of lighting and sound levels; design cues, such as the ease of reaching and selecting packages; and socialization cues, such as the presence of salespersons or other customers.
 The people were asked how likely it is they would want to shop at that corner store.